 Note: You'll see the phrase "One account for all Intuit products" on this window.
-In QuickBooks Mac Plus, there is feature called Intuit One ID that you will use to link your Intuit ID to your company file.
+In QuickBooks 2022, there is new feature called Intuit One ID that you will use to link your Intuit ID to your company file.
 This makes it easier to manage your account, view your customer purchase history, and use services such as: Payroll, Merchant Services, e-Invoicing, and more.
-You will use it in QuickBooks regardless of whether you are creating a new company file or upgrading your file to this version of QuickBooks.
+You will use it in QuickBooks 2022 regardless of whether you are creating a new company file or upgrading your file to this version of QuickBooks.